GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Kzugar.md

 **Enkefalophage**: A kzugar's hunger is not sated through typical means.
 It must consume brains to survive.
 Upon consuming the entirety of a creatures brain, it is considered to have received a number of food portions equal to its [Inte] bonus.
 If it consumes the brain of a sapient creature (such as a playable species), it instead is considered to have consumed food portions equal to that creature's [Inte] score.
 The kzugar does not need to drink.
 If it consumes the brain of a creature afflicted by points of inebriation, it immediately gains those points of inebriataion.

-**Unusual Dietary Features**: THe Kzugar requires only half as much food as a creature of its size and is immune to inebriation other than that which it obtains through eating.
+**Unusual Dietary Features**: The Kzugar requires only half as much food as a creature of its size and is immune to inebriation other than that which it obtains through eating.

 **Consuming Being**: When a movement phase ends, if the kzugar occupies the same space as another creature, it inflicts a psychic attack and fire attack against that creature. *It then also inflicts a fire attack against that creature*.
 A creature reduced below 0 hitpoints this way, other than a creature of undeath, is immediately consumed by the flaming being.
 All of its knowledge (memories, languages known, etc.) is absorbed by the Kzugar.
 Nothing remains of the destroyed creature.